vsinagl/codetracker.nvim/README.md

 #### Simple plugin for tracking your coding records using sqlite and Nvim

 ## What is codetracker ?
-- 🤖 it's plugin for a for automatic tracking your coding habits inside Nvim.
+- 🤖 it's plugin for automatic tracking time you spend inside Nvim.
-- ⏱ codetracker is recording time you spent in each buffer and information about files you edit (including git repos)
+- ⏱ it's gathering time you spent in each buffer and information about files you edit (including git repos)
 - 📓 all informations are stored in local sqlite database, so you can query it and gather all informations you wish
-- 📈 it also provide some valuable statistics

 ## Installation